How long does laser hair removal last?

 An intensified light - the laser - is beamed on to the hair follicle, causing a heat reaction.
 This destroys the hair, although if it is not caught at the right growth time, can grow back at a later date.

-sk:n clinics have a 98% success rate for laser hair removal, which puts them at the very top of the game.
+In most clinics, around 90% of patients achieve permanent hair loss after this number of sessions. sk:n clinics have a 98% success rate for laser hair removal, which puts them at the very top of the game.

 The technique is a very precise procedure and the above success rates can only be achieved when the treatment is applied by a healthcare professional in a clinical setting.